-Our response to this evolving challenge is the introduction of this Climate Change Strategy which, together with our Local Development Plan, is designed to provide a co-ordinated and appropriate response to help all within Moray to deal with the challenges that climate change is expected to bring.
+Our response to this evolving challenge is the introduction of this Climate Change Strategy which, together with our Local Development Plan, is designed to provide a co-ordinated and appropriate response to help all with Moray to deal with the challenges that climate change is expected to bring.

 On the 27 June 2019, Moray Council declared a Climate Change Emergency.
-It was agreed that a Climate Change Strategy and action plan would be prepared and adopted with the aim of becoming carbon neutral by 2030.
+It was agreed that a Climate Change Strategy and action plan would be prepared and adopted with the aim of Moray Council becoming carbon neutral by 2030.
+Further that the Council would work with the wider community to promote and facilitate local action on Climate Change.

 Climate change is the biggest challenge we face in our lifetime and for future generations.
-There is clear scientific evidence that indicates that it is accelerating quicker than expected and action needs to be taken now.
-Not just to combat the direct and current impact, but we also need to use common sense and follow a clear vision to create a sustainable future.
+There is clear scientific evidence that indicate that it is accelerating quicker than expected and action needs to be taken now.
+Not just to combat the direct and current impact, but we need to use common sense and follow a clear vision to create a sustainable future.